Sir Thomas Salusbury, 2nd Baronet: Life

 Salusbury was born in March 1612, the eldest son of Sir Henry Salusbury of Lleweni, the first of the Salusbury Baronets.
 After spending some time at Jesus College, Oxford, without taking a degree, he entered the Inner Temple in November 1631 but left in July 1632 on the death of his father to take control of the family estate at Lleweni Hall, Denbighshire.

 He was a member of the commission of the peace for Flintshire and Denbighshire, Wales and was elected to the common council of the Denbigh corporation in 1632.
 He was MP for Denbighshire in the Short Parliament of 1640, but said little; his relative Sir Thomas Myddleton succeeded him in the Long Parliament.

 During the English Civil War he was on the side of Charles I, becoming colonel of a royalist regiment (Sir Thomas Salusbury’s Regiment of Foot) recruited from North Wales.
 His efforts on behalf of the King led to the House of Commons calling him a traitor.
 He fought at the Battle of Edgehill and was awarded an honorary DCL Oxford degree by the King a few days later.
-He fell ill at Worcester and died, being buried in the family vault at Whitchurch on 13 July 1643.
+He fell ill at Worcester and died aged 31, being buried in the family vault at Whitchurch on 13 July 1643.